VishnuDonti/VueJs/README.md

 imperative -->  write our code step by step Declarative --> rules that application should follow. has a state then follow the states.

+Vue Cli -> sets up everything
+Babel and Webpack
+Webpack. --> combines all files in to single file Babel -> allows execution of ES versions even the browser doesnt support it.

 computed  ->> consume the method and apply change to the vue template.